Petri Sarvamaa

-Petri Juha Sarvamaa (born 15 September 1960) is a Finnish politician who has been serving as Member of the European Parliament (MEP) since 2014.
+Petri Ilari Sarvamaa (born 15 September 1960) is a Finnish politician who served as Member of the European Parliament (MEP) from 2012 to 2024.
 He is a member of the National Coalition Party, part of the European People's Party.
 Before becoming an MEP, he had a long career as a journalist at Finland's national broadcasting company Yle.

 Political career

-Since becoming a Member of the European Parliament in 2012, Sarvamaa has been serving on the Committee on Budgetary Control.
+Since becoming a Member of the European Parliament in 2012, Sarvamaa served on the Committee on Budgetary Control.
 In this capacity, he was the rapporteur in charge of several reports on the budgets of agencies of the European Union.
 In 2019, he drafted (together with Eider Gardiazabal) legislation on cutting EU funds to member states that undermine the rule of law.

-Sarvamaa has also served on the Committee on Transport and Tourism (2012-2014), the Committee on Budgets (2014-2019), and the Committee on Agriculture and Rural Development (since 2019).
+Sarvamaa also served on the Committee on Transport and Tourism (2012-2014), the Committee on Budgets (2014-2019), and the Committee on Agriculture and Rural Development (2019–2024).

 In addition to his committee assignments, Sarvamaa is a supporter of the MEP Alliance for Mental Health; the European Parliament Intergroup on Climate Change, Biodiversity and Sustainable Development; the European Parliament Intergroup on LGBT Rights; the European Parliament Intergroup on Disability; and of the European Parliament Intergroup on Anti-Corruption.